h2non/toxy/README.md

 #### Response headers

 Filter by response headers from target server.
+Same as `headers` rule, but evaluating the outgoing request.

 **Arguments**: